Mexico City - Things to Do in Mexico City in October

 Best Activities in October

-Day of the Dead Market and Workshop Tours
+Day of the Dead Cemetery and Market Experiences

 October Events & Festivals

-While the main festival occurs in Guanajuato, Mexico City hosts satellite performances throughout October at venues like Palacio de Bellas Artes and Centro Cultural Universitario.
-International theater, music, and dance performances run most weekends.
+While the main festival happens in Guanajuato, Mexico City hosts affiliated performances throughout October at venues like Palacio de Bellas Artes and Teatro de la Ciudad.
+International theater, dance, and music performances attract serious culture enthusiasts.
+Check the official Cervantino website for Mexico City programming - typically 8-12 events scattered through the month.

 Essential Tips